Tamaized/AoV/README.md

     * Now how do I resolve this?
 My thoughts are to reduce the amount you progress everytime you use a spell, this eventually resets over time.
     * Also you will only progress if the spells are being used as intended.
   * There will be a max total of points you'll be able to collect and I will try to make it so it's not too complicated.
-  * You begin with 1 point, you are then able to spend this point into one of the 3 class trees.
-After doing so you become bound to that class and cannot spend points into the other 2 tree.
+  * You begin with a single point, you are then able to spend this point into one of the three class trees.
+After doing so you become bound to that class and cannot spend points into the other two trees.
   * Yes you'll be able to do a reset if you didnt like your choices.
     * There will be two types, a Full reset and a Minor reset.
       * The Full reset takes you back to 1 starting point, this allows you to choose to be another class but you'll have to start from the ground up.